gnosis/gnosisvpn-client/ONBOARDING.md

 ### 4. Wait until you get your assigned device IP [macOS]

 After someone picked up your public key and added it to our WireGuard servers you will find your assigned device IP at your **rlim.com** document.
-If you provided a communication channel (email/telegram) in the onboarding form, you will be notified.
-Otherwise, you will just have to check your **rlim.com** document yourself after a reasonable amount of time.
+You will have to check your **rlim.com** document yourself after a reasonable amount of time.

 ### 5. Configure your hoprd node to allow GnosisVPN connections [macOS]